Blocked and clogged hair follicles are a common concern, especially among men with hair loss.

 First, a diet following the guidelines above is less likely to result in excess sebum production.
 This has previously been implicated in conditions such as acne.

-Second, a healthy, whole foods diet will ensure you meet your body’s nutrient and mineral needs.
+Second, a healthy, whole-food diet will ensure you meet your body’s nutrient and mineral needs.
 This contributes to healthy hair growth from the inside.

 Conclusion